effector/effector/documentation/src/content/docs/en/guides/migration-guide-v23.md

 But you might have issues with external libraries, **which are not updated to Effector 23 yet**:

-- Most of the libraries are just _accepting_ units as clocks and sources - those cases are ok
+- Most of the libraries are just _accepting_ units as clocks and sources – those cases are ok.
-- If some operator from the external library is accepting some unit as a `target`, you still will see an good-old `Event` type in this case, so you will not have an type error here even if there is actually an issue
+- If some operator from the external library is accepting some unit as a `target`, you still will see an good-old `Event` type in this case, so you will not have a type error here even if there is actually an issue.
-- If some _factory_ returns an event, which you are expected to call in your own code, then you will get an type error and you will need to typecast this event to `EventCallable`
+- If some _factory_ returns an event, which you are expected to call in your own code, then you will get a type error and you will need to typecast this event to `EventCallable`.

 :::tip
 If you run into any of these cases, just create an issue in the repo of this library with a request to support Effector 23 version.